mdumke/adventadventure/planning.md

 - [ ] sound effects and ambience recordings
 - [ ] texte / rundschreiben
 - [ ] descriptions / title for videos (?)
+  - in media player or on door-inside
 - [ ] who found the video (?)
 - [ ] glow behind active unopened doors (?)
+- [ ] info door?